royratcliffe/UIAutomation/README.md

 UIATarget *localTarget = [[UIAutomation targetClass] localTarget];
 ```

 to access the automation local target, for example.
 If not already loaded, asking for the class using `+targetClass` loads the private framework first.
 Same applies to any other `+[UIAutomation aClass]` method, where `a` stands for one of many available automation classes.
+Please see the `UIAutomation` class methods for the full list.
+Typically, though, you only need to access the local target.
+From that object you can navigate and interact with the hierarchy of applications, windows and views.

 ## Where do the UIAutomation headers come from?